Fluctuations of $\lambda$-geodesic Poisson hyperplanes in hyperbolic space: Models and results

 \begin{definition} For $\lambda \in [0,1]$, a $\lambda$-geodesic hyperplane in hyperbolic space is a complete totally umbilic hypersurface of normal curvature $\lambda$.
 We denote by $\Hyp_\lambda$ the set of $\lambda$-geodesic hyperplanes in $\HH^d$.
 In particular, $\Hyp=\Hyp_0$. \end{definition}

 Note that for $\lambda > 0$, any $\lambda$-geodesic hyperplane admits a natural choice of a unit normal vector, corresponding to the choice of a positive sign of the normal curvature.
-This may also be seen by the fact that exactly one of the two domains bounded by $H$ is convex, and we call this domain the convex side of $H$ (in the case $\lambda = 1$, it is known as the horoball bounded by the horosphere $H$).
+This may also be seen by the fact that exactly one of the two domains bounded by $H$ is convex, and we call this domain the convex side of $H$ (in the case $\lambda = 1$, it is known as the horoball bounded by the horosphere $H$). {In these terms, the positive choice of unit normal vector is the one pointing into the convex side of $H$.}